qbrak/old-gazeek-github-io/README.md

 Here is an article about random sampling: https://arxiv.org/pdf/1204.0839.pdf

+Here is an article about time-interleaved sampling: https://www.analog.com/en/analog-dialogue/articles/interleaving-adcs.html#:~:text=Time%20interleaving%20is%20a%20technique,of%20each%20individual%20data%20converter

 ## Wavelets
 * A guide about wavelet tranform (has 4 parts): https://ccrma.stanford.edu/~unjung/mylec/WTpart1.html